Most people know that henna is used for temporary tattoos and coloring one’s hair. But, what is a Henna rinse?

 - Smooth and massage the mixed oils all through your hair until your hair is completely drenched.

-- Put on shower cap.
+- Put on a shower cap.

 - Leave for as long as possible, preferably overnight.